Süleyman Seyyid

-Süleyman Seyyid Bey (1842, Istanbul - 1913, Istanbul) was a Turkish painter and art teacher, primarily known for his still-lifes.
+Süleyman Seyyid Bey (1842, Istanbul - 1913, Istanbul) was a painter and art teacher from the Ottoman Empire.
+He is primarily known for his still-lifes.
 He taught art in military schools for 36 years and is considered to be a member of the first generation of modern Turkish painters in the Ottoman Empire.

-Early Life
+Early life

 Süleyman Seyyid was born in Istanbul, Turkey in 1842 to a noble Anatolian family.
 His father was Haci Ismail Efendi, one of the notables of Anatolian Maltepesi.
 His grandfather, after whom he was named, was a well-known master craftsman who specialized in mother-of-pearl inlays.
 Süleyman Seyyid lived a pious lifestyle, valuing modesty and refuting material rewards and possessions.

 As a child, Süleyman Seyyid used the name Esseyid Suleiman.
 However, after completing his primary education and later studies at the Turkish Military Academy, he went by Seyyid.
 At school, his charcoal sketches and watercolor paintings caught the attention of one of his teachers, Giovanni Schranz (1794-1882), a Maltese painter who was visiting Istanbul at the time.
 Schranz encouraged Seyyid to pursue art as a career path.